mblackstock/node-red-contrib-influxdb/README.md

 Queries one or more measurements in an influxdb database.
 The query is specified in the node configuration or in the ***msg.query*** property.
 Setting it in the node will override the ***msg.query***.
 The result is returned in ***msg.payload***.

-With a v1.x InfluxDb configuration, use the InfluxQL query syntax; when a v1.8-Flux or 2.0 configuration, use the Flux query syntax.
+With a v1.x InfluxDb configuration, use the [InfluxQL query syntax](https://docs.influxdata.com/influxdb/v1.8/query_language/); with a v1.8-Flux or 2.0 configuration, use the [Flux query syntax](https://docs.influxdata.com/influxdb/v2.0/query-data/get-started/).

 For example, here is a simple flow to query all of the points in the `test` measurement of the `aTimeSeries` database, where the query is in the configuration of the influxdb input node (copy and paste to your NR editor).
 We are using a v1.x InfluxDb here, so an InfluxQL query is used.